- Exhibition Premieres at Amarillo Museum of Art -

 Untitled (Archways), 2021, Digital photo print on Hahnmuhle Fine Art Baryta Satin 300 gsm paper

 Linet Sanchez Gutierrez investigates the realm of memory through her meticulous construction and photography of miniature models.
 These sublime and multi-layered architectural interiors are not direct representations of existing locations.
 Drawing from a rich tapestry of sensory, emotional, and personal experiences, each maquette encapsulates a synthesis of her memories and encounters.
 Sanchez’s works transcend mere physical replicas, representing the profound ways in which spaces serve as conduits for the evocation and triggering of feelings and recollections.
+Her theatrical interiors reflect Sanchez’s early training in ballet and invite the viewer to engage as both spectator and performer.
+These multi-dimensional spaces, absent of color and

 - About the Artist -